 Twenty-four studies (n=31,792) involving 15 interventions were included in the MB network (see Figure 1), including 8 studies which reported zero events in one arm.
 Four studies were excluded from the network as they reported zero events in both arms.
 The included study data are presented in the supplementary material, Part VI.

 The RE model had a DIC of 275 compared with 276 for the FE model.
 Examining the history, kernel density plots, and Brooks-Gelman Rubin plots confirmed convergence (see supplementary material, part IX).
 Given the clear heterogeneity in the evidence, which was evident from the DVT and PE networks, the RE model was used.
 It had a good fit, with a residual deviance of 55.
 This corresponds well to the total number of trial arms, 51.
-The between trial standard deviation in the RE analysis was 0.56 0.19 to 1.27
+The between trial standard deviation in the RE analysis was 0.56 [0.19 to 1.27].

 The highest-ranking interventions included LMWH at a standard dose for 10 days followed by aspirin low dose for 28 days (OR= 0.37 [0.00 to 26.96]), no prophylaxis/mechanical prophylaxis (reference treatment) and VKA for a standard duration (OR= 1.54 [0.31 to 7.94]) (see Figure 2).
-The median rank for the top intervention was 1.0 115, no prophylaxis the next best ranked prophylaxis strategy had a median rank of 3.0 110.
+The median rank for the top intervention was 1.0 [1 to 15], no prophylaxis the next best ranked prophylaxis strategy had a median rank of 3.0 [1 to 10].
 The lowest ranked interventions were VKA for an extended duration (OR= 8.21 [0.13 to 7883.00]), fondaparinux (OR= 4.28 [1.07 to 18.66]) and dabigatran (OR= 3.63 [0.74 to 18.48]).

 The pairwise meta-analysis and the NMA results for the interventions compared with no prophylaxis can be seen in Table 4 (see also supplementary material; part VII).
 The full ranking of the interventions is presented in the supplementary material, Part VI.
 The ranking probability matrix plots for all interventions are included in the supplementary material, part IX.